ld4lt/linguistic-annotation/survey/required-features.md

 ### annotation values: feature structures

 The vocabulary should support annotation (annotation value/body) with feature structures, i.e., root nodes of directed (acyclic) graphs.
-In RDF, this requirement can be reformulated as permitting RDF resources as annotations.
+In RDF, this requirement can be reformulated as permitting RDF resources (URIs) as annotations.

 Example:
 ```